maziac/asm-code-lens/README.md

 Install through Visual Studio Code Marketplace.
 The extension is called "ASM Code Lens".

-It supports the following assembler file extensions:
+It supports the following assembler file suffixes by default:
 .asm, .s, .inc, .a80.
+Others are configurable.

 ## Hexadecimal Calculator